 RANGE HIGH sets the note on the keyboard on which to end the desired keyboard range.
-If you want to map a single key, set RANGE HIGH to the same note as RANGE LOW.
+If a single key is to be mapped, set to the same note as RANGE LOW.

-- In MULTI MAP mode, the [TRIG] keys on the Digitone Keys can only play in a fixed range, CO-C1 and cannot be transposed.
-Only lit keys are playable. - You can use the [OCT-/+] keys to transpose the [KEYBOARD] to play the full range.
-With OCTAVE TRANSPOSE set to 0, the [KEYBOARD] range is C4-C7.
+The [TRIG] keys on the Digitone can only play in a fixed range, CO-C1 and cannot be transposed.
+Only lit keys are playable.